sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > The `issuer` Claim is the Uniform Resource Locater (URL) of the expected issuer.

 `aud`
-> The `audience` Claim contains the client ID of the Client.
+> The `audience` Claim contains the Client ID of the Client.

 `exp`, `iat`, `nbf`
-> The `expiration`, `issued at`, and `not before` timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges.
+> The `expiration`, `issued at`, and `not before` timestamps for the token are within acceptable ranges.
+These Claims are formatted as Unix Time Stamps (number of seconds since 1970-01-01T00:00:00Z UTC).

 `acr`
 > The Level of Assurance received in the `acr` Claim is at least the Level of Assurance requested.
 See also [Section 5.2.3](#authentication-context).

 `represents`
 > The `represents` Claim, if applicable, identifies the represented Service Consumer on behalf of which the End-User intends to authenticate.
 Any Client MUST be able to process `represents` Claims.
-As an exceptions a `represents` Claims MAY be ignored, if and only if the explicitly agreed upon before hand that no Representation will be provided.
+As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.

 ## Discovery
-Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.
+All Clients SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.

 Clients and Resource Servers SHOULD acquire metadata using either the "OpenID Connect Discovery 1.0" [[OpenID.Discovery]] method using the `/.well-known/openid-configuration` location (section 4), or the "OAuth 2.0 Authorization Server Metadata" [[RFC8414]] method using the `/.well-known/oauth-authorization-server` location (section 3).
 Methods using WebFinger with (partial) personal identifiable information SHOULD NOT be used, to avoid privacy issues such as leaking information to unknown locations.

 Clients and Resource Servers SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the Client.
-Clients and Resource Servers SHOULD utilize the HTTP headers provided by the server for caching [[RFC7234]].
+Clients and Resource Servers SHOULD utilize the HTTP headers provided by the OpenID Provider for caching [[RFC7234]].

 Clients SHOULD support `signed_metadata` as specified in [[RFC8414]] Section 2.1.
 In case signed metadata is available, this MUST be used over non-signed metadata and the signature MUST be verified prior to further utilizing it contents.

-Clients use the public keys made available from the `jwks` endpoint to validate the signature on tokens. [[OpenID.Core]] recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for before returning to the `jwks_uri` location to retrieve replacement keys from the Identity Provider.
+Clients use the public keys made available from the `jwks` endpoint to validate the signature on tokens.
+OpenID Connect [[OpenID.Core]] recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for before returning to the `jwks_uri` location to retrieve replacement keys from the OpenID Provider.

-To rotate keys, the decrypting party can publish new keys at its `jwks_uri` location and remove from the JWK Set those that are being decommissioned.
+To rotate keys, the decrypting party can publish an updated JWK Set at its `jwks_uri` location with the new keys added and the decommissioned keys removed.
 The `jwks_uri` SHOULD include a `Cache-Control` header in the response that contains a `max-age` directive, which enables the encrypting party to safely cache the JWK Set and not have to re-retrieve the document for every encryption event.
 The decrypting party SHOULD remove decommissioned keys from the JWK Set referenced by `jwks_uri` but retain them internally for some reasonable period of time, coordinated with the cache duration, to facilitate a smooth transition between keys by allowing the encrypting party some time to obtain the new keys.
 The cache duration SHOULD also be coordinated with the issuance of new signing keys.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.